the-uniq-sam/Discord-Automated-Message-Sender---Mini-Projec/README.md

-And now enter your email and password andd login \
+And now enter your email and password and login \
 It may ask to solve captcha \
 Solve it and make sure App is working fine \
 Now just close the firefox